 I had to make sure the pictures are the right size for the page, so I printed them out in 3 by 3 inches.
 The main photo is close to 4-inches by 6 ½-inches.
 I edged each photo with a black Sharpie.
 On the side note: I'm beginning to use Sharpies more because it adds less ink, dries very quickly, and is always handy.

 To be more creative, I cut 2 cardstock in green and purple to outline the main photo.
-This will help enhance the photo but not make it look overly decorated.
+This will help enhance the photo but not make the page look overly decorated.
 Plus, it adds to that mom vibe we all want in a Mother's Day album, don't you think?

 maker, and adhered to the page.